Loft conversion cost UK: room-in-roof, dormer and hip-to-gable prices

 Median £11,500 across 11 real prices

-Plenty of homeowners worry less about the fitting bill and more about what a heat pump costs to run once it is switched on.
+Most homeowners fixate on the fitting bill and forget to ask what a heat pump costs to run once it's switched on.

 Median £7,500 across 8 real prices